mvazquezc/scc-fun/demo4/README.md

     volumeBindingMode: WaitForFirstConsumer
     EOF
     ~~~
-2. We are going to create a block storage volume using the `local` plugin in a `PersistentVolume` which will give us access to a folder inside the `worker` nodes:
+2. We are going to create a block storage volume using the `local` plugin in a `PersistentVolume` (PV) which will give us access to a folder inside the `worker` nodes:

     ~~~sh
     cat <<EOF | oc create -f -